-In calculating EBITDA and adjusted EBITDA certain items (mostly non-cash) are excluded from net income (loss) including interest, taxes, depreciation, amortization, gain/loss on derivative financial liability, stock-based compensation and goodwill and intangible asset impairment charges.
+In calculating EBITDA and adjusted EBITDA certain items (mostly non-cash) are excluded from net loss including interest, taxes, depreciation, amortization, (gain)/loss on derivative financial liability, stock-based compensation and goodwill and intangible asset impairment charges.
 Set forth below are descriptions of the financial items that have been excluded from net income or loss to calculate EBITDA and Adjusted EBITDA and the material limitations associated with using these non-IFRS financial measures as compared to net income or loss.

 - Depreciation and amortization expense may be useful for investors to consider because they generally represent the wear and tear on our property and equipment used in our operations and amortization of intangibles valued in purchase accounting.
-However, we do not believe these charges necessarily reflect the current and ongoing cash charges related to our operating costs. - The amount of interest expense we incur or interest income we generate may be useful for investors to consider and may result in current cash inflows or outflows.
-However, we do not consider the amount of interest expense or interest income to be a representative component of the day-to-day operating performance of our business.
+However, we do not believe these charges necessarily reflect the current and ongoing cash charges related to our operating costs.